IAIK/MPC-Accumulator/Readme.md

 # MPC-Accumulator

-This repository contains the source code of the paper [1] by researchers of TU Graz.
+This repository contains the source code of the paper [1] by researchers of TU Graz and the Austrian Institute of Technology (AIT).
 A current version of the paper will also be added to this repository.
 We implemented our work in two MPC Frameworks, MP-SPDZ (https://github.com/data61/MP-SPDZ) and FRESCO (https://github.com/aicis/fresco).

 ## MP-SPDZ